codepath/android_guides/Consuming-APIs-with-Retrofit.md

 #### Migrating Previously Defined Java Objects

-Retrofit by default relies on the Gson library to parse JSON.
-Usually it assumes that the variable name matches the name of the variable declared.
-If you are attempting to migrate previously created Java models to take advantage of Retrofit, you can annotate `@SerializedName` annotations to provide the actual corresponding JSON name.
+If you are attempting to migrate previously created Java models to take advantage of Retrofit, you can add `@SerializedName` annotations to provide the actual corresponding JSON name.
 In this way, you can avoid renaming all your variables.

 ```java
 @SerializedName("login")